HassanSherwani/Predict_travelpattern_ML/README.md

 - Notebook1 : Data Preparation i.e a data format that is suitable for the analysis.
 - Notebook2 : Exploratory data analysis for given variables and extracted features from given information.
-- Notebook3 : Feature Selection from given dataset.
+Additionally, Feature Selection from given dataset.
 - Notebook4 : Addressing problem of class imbalance and inadequate evaluation metrics.

 # Module